Azure/template-analyzer/src/Analyzer.Core.BuiltInRuleTests/README.md

 ## Test Setup
 A test (or tests) for a given rule consists of 2 parts (each part is described in more detail below):
 1. A JSON configuration describing the test(s).
-This configuration is in the *Tests* directory.
 2. One or more test ARM templates to analyze.
-These templates are in the *TestTemplates* directory.
+These templates are in a directory specifically for testing.
-The Template Analyzer is run against the test ARM templates.
 The results of the analysis are compared with the test configuration to assert correctness of the rule.

 ### JSON Configuration
 To create a set of tests for a rule, a new JSON file is created in the *Tests* directory.  **The name of the file must be the same as the `name` property of the JSON rule**, with ".json" as the file extension.